 Prepare the information required to complete your self-employment grant claim.
 The following will be necessary:

 (A) The date and time in which you can make the claim.
-This was shown in Step 1.
+This step was only relevant back in May and can be ignored for claims now.

 (B) Your Government Gateway ID and password as completed in Step 2.